-- If you can still see damage under a fresh coat of paint, be extremely cautious of renting or buying.
+If you can still see damage under a fresh coat of paint, this may be a red flag.

-- The belly pan and boom must be looked at for any cracks or re-welds.
+- Inspect the belly pan and boom for any cracks or re-welds.

-- Check for any hydraulic leaks (and oil leaks, too).
+- Check for any hydraulic fluid or oil leaks.

 - Test the switches and look at the gauges to make sure they are in working order.

-Skid Steers are undoubtedly one of the most versatile pieces of heavy equipment due to their compact size, mobility, and assortment of attachments.
-Many believe that a skid steer coupled with mini-excavator, make a better combination than a backhoe loader (buying guide)
+Skid Steers are undoubtedly one of the most versatile pieces of heavy equipment due to their compact size, mobility, an assortment of attachments.
+To help you find your next machine, search through the hundreds of used skid steer loaders for sale